lbugnion/ms-glossary/topics/test.en.md

 ## Transcript

+Today's word of the day is: Test.

 Hello and welcome to [Microsoft Azure Words of the Day](/en), this is the show that teaches you Azure vocabulary!

-Today's word of the day is: Test

 But I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.